 Look #2: Natural Beauty

 If the shades in the Give It To Me Straight palette look daunting know that you can create some great daytime looks with this eyeshadow palette.
-I love to dip into the oranges, coppers and mauve tones but sometimes I like something a bit more subtle.
-I wore this look on Sunday when daylight savings time kicked in and I was feeling like wearing a natural look.
+I love to play with oranges, coppers and mauve tones but sometimes I want something a bit more subtle.
+I wore this look out to run errands and it was perfect!
+It’s the perfect super cute but not overly done up eyeshadow look.

 Look #3: Mauve Over Matter

-This is the look that I created for my Give It To Me Straight Palette First Impressions post.
-It’s basically a mauve version of the Creamsicle Halo Eye Look I did above.
-I love halo eyes so much, they’re so easy to do compared to a cut crease and look like you put in a lot of effort!
+This is an updated version of the look that I created for my Give It To Me Straight Palette First Impressions.
+I used the same shades in both looks!
+This is a mauve halo eye and I’m obsessed with it.
+Halo eyes are so easy to do compared to a cut crease and look like you put in a lot of effort!
 In this look I used the shades Matter of Fact, Downright, TMI, Be Blunt, Actually, and Up Front.

 Look #4: I only had one Pun with the word Mauve in it

-Which Look Is Your Favourite and are you going to buy the ColourPop Give It To Me Straight Palette?
+Which Look Is Your Favourite?
+Are you going to buy the Give It To Me Straight Palette?